d2l-ai/d2l-en/chapter_recurrent-neural-networks/seq2seq.md

 ```

 ## Summary
-* The sequence to sequence (seq2seq) model is based on the encoder-decoder architecture to generate a sequence output for a sequence input.
+* The sequence to sequence (seq2seq) model is based on the encoder-decoder architecture to generate a sequence output from a sequence input.
-* We use multiple LSTM layers for encoder and decoder.
+* We use multiple LSTM layers for both encoder and decoder.

+## Exercise
+1. Can you think of the other use cases of seq2seq model besides neural machine translation?
+1. What will happen if the input sequence in our example is longer?
+1. If we do not use the "SequenceMask" in the loss function, we may happen?

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/4357)